valordk/esphome-docs/components/sensor/mitutoyo.rst

     :image: mitutoyo_digimatic.jpg

 The ``mitutoyo`` sensor platform allows you to use your Mitutoyo Digimatic (linear gauge, caliper, micrometer) instruments or any Digimatic SPC compatible clone/OEM instrument for data logging with ESPHome.
-The :ref:`I²C Bus <i2c>` is required to be set up in your configuration for this sensor to work.

 .. figure:: images/mitutoyo_ha.png
     :align: center